sdvickers98/picoCTF-2019-Walkthrough/cryptography/#3 - Easy1.md

 For example, with the key SOLVECRYPTO and the message HELLO, we would get the result ZSWGS.
 To get the first character, Z, we just look at where H (from HELLO) and S (from SOLVECRYPTO) intersect on the table.

+The problem gives us the key and the resulting encrypted message, so you'll have to do the encryption process in reverse to figure out the flag.

 Click below to see the flag.
 <details>
   <summary>Flag:</summary>